Yong Kuong Yong

 Yong Kuong Yong (born 18 September 1988 in Port Dickson) is a Malaysian footballer.
 He is currently playing for CRC Penang in FAP Division 1.
-He can played in a multitude of roles, including as a full back, centre back, central midfielder and occasionally as a striker.
+He can play in a multitude of roles, including as a full back, centre back, central midfielder and occasionally as a striker.

 Career

 Yong started his career playing for his hometown team Negeri Sembilan Chinese for the Malaysian Chinese Football Association (MFCA) League, under coach Christopher Khoo.
 He later leaves his hometown to Kuala Lumpur to play in Kuala Lumpur FA youth team, and was promoted to the senior team in 2009.

 He transferred to Felda United FC for the 2012 season.
 On 10 January 2012, in his league debut for Felda United, he scored in a 2–0 victory over his former club, Kuala Lumpur FA.
 He scored his second goal in a 1–0 win over PBDKT T-Team FC on 30 June 2012.

 Yong signed for Perak FA for the 2013 season.

 In November 2013, Yong signed for Malaysia Premier League side, Penang FA.